Nine-year-olds among 25,000 people sterilised in Japan under post-WWII eugenics law

 The report was not well received by a group of lawyers representing the victims of the sterilisation programme.

-“The report did not reveal why the law was created, why it took 48 years to amend it or why the victims were not compensated,” Koji Niisato, one of the lawyers who represented plaintiffs seeking damages over the law in the case against the government, was quoted by the Kyodo news agency.
+“The report did not reveal why the law was created, why it took 48 years to amend it or why the victims were not compensated,” Koji Niisato, one of the lawyers who represented plaintiffs seeking damages in the case against the government, was quoted by the Kyodo News agency.

 Earlier in 2019, the Japanese government agreed to compensate the victims of the state sterilisation programme modelled on the laws of Nazi Germany.

-The Japanese government had then pledged to compensate survivors who underwent the procedures with payments of 3.2 million yen (£21,600).
+The Japanese government had then pledged to compensate survivors who underwent the procedures with payments of ¥3.2m (£17,700).

 Former prime minister Shinzo Abe had also issued a public apology to the victims of the eugenics law.

-“During the period the law was in effect, many people were subjected to operations that made them unable to have children based on their having a disability or another chronic illness, causing them great suffering,” Mr Abe had then said, according to reports at the time.
+“During the period the law was in effect, many people were subjected to operations that made them unable to have children based on their having a disability or another chronic illness, causing them great suffering,” Mr Abe reportedly said.
 “As the government that carried out this law, after deep reflection, I would like to apologise from the bottom of my heart.”

 Japan was not the only country to have forced sterilisation policies.

-The Nazis are believed to have sterilised 400,000 Germans, who they deemed to have lives not worth living, reported The Guardian.
-Canada and 30 American states also practised sterilisation, with North Carolina alone sterilising around 7,700 people until 1973, with two thirds of them being Black, the outlet added.
+The Nazis are believed to have sterilised almost 400,000 Germans, who they deemed to have lives not worth living, reported The Guardian.
+Canada and 30 American states also practised sterilisation, with North Carolina alone sterilising around 7,700 people until 1973, with two-thirds of them being Black, the outlet added.

 Records uncovered in 1997 showed Sweden had sterilised 60,000 women between 1935 and 1976, some due to physical or mental disabilities and others because they were deemed to be “inferior racial types”.

-Many women were strong armed into agreeing to the procedures under threat of losing children or benefits under the welfare system.
+Many women were strong-armed into agreeing to the procedures under threat of losing children or benefits under the welfare system.

 Join our commenting forum